girlscript/winter-of-contributing/.github/CONTRIBUTING.md

 ### Push code and create a pull request

-Till this point you have a new branch with the changes you want in the project you had forked.
-Now push your new branch to your remote fork on github.
+You now have a new branch containing the modifications you want in the project you forked.
+Now, push your new branch to your remote github fork.

 `$ git push origin <feature-branch>`
 Now you are ready to help the project by opening a pull request means you now tell the project managers to add the feature or bug fix to original repository.
 You can open a pull request by clicking on green icon -